-Figure 20.1.
+Figure 21.1.
 Turn off simple file sharing

-- 4. On the nominated host system, set up user accounts for all users.
-This can be done via under User Accounts in the Windows Control Panel. - 5.
-Set permission on the printer so only these users can access the printer shares (i.e. don't allow guest).

-- 6. Install the PaperCut NG server software and complete the configuration wizard. - 7.
-Instruct each user should log onto their workstation use an account with the same username and password as set up for them on the nominated host system.
+- 4. On the nominated host system, ensure that the Guest account is disabled.
+To do this on a system running Windows XP: - a.
+Open the Local Users screen: Start \rightarrow Control Panel \rightarrow Administrative Tools \rightarrow Computer Management \rightarrow Local Users and Groups \rightarrow Users - b.
+Right-click on the Guest user and select Properties. - c.
+On the General tab, check Account is disabled. - d.
+Press the OK button. - This should also be performed for any system running a release station. - 5.
+On the nominated host system, set up user accounts for all users.
+This can be done via under User Accounts in the Windows Control Panel. - 6.
+Set permission on the printer so only these users can access the printer shares (i.e. don't allow guest). - 7.
+Install the PaperCut NG server software and complete the configuration wizard. - 8.
+Instruct each user to log onto their workstation using an account with the same username and password as set up for them on the nominated host system.
 This will ensure that their jobs list in the queue under their username.

-20.2.
+21.2.
 Option 2: Authenticating via popup